 - Day-8 testing requirement

-To learn if you qualify for exemptions to quarantine and testing requirements, please visit the Government of Canada’s webpage for vaccinated travellers entering Canada.
+To learn if you qualify, please visit the Government of Canada’s webpage for vaccinated travellers entering Canada.

 The following airport policies are currently in place for all travellers and employees, regardless of vaccination status: